fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 ninja format; ninja cbl
 ```

-*For more details, refer to the official Emscripten SDK [documentation](https://emscripten.org/docs/getting_started/downloads.html).*
+Refer to the official Emscripten SDK [documentation](https://emscripten.org/docs/getting_started/downloads.html) for more details on building for Web Assembly.

 --8<-- "includes/license.md"